amank575/technical_paper_NoSQL/README.md

 * Offers easy to use interfaces for storage and querying data provided.
 * Low-level data manipulation & selection methods.
 * Mostly used no standard based NoSQL query language.
-* Text-based protocols mostly used with HTTP REST with JSON.
+* Text-based protocols mostly used with HTTP REST with JSON.<br>
+## Types of NoSQL Database
+Types of NoSQL databases and the name of the databases system that falls in that category are:<br>

+    *MongoDB falls in the category of NoSQL document based database.<br>
+    *Key value store: Memcached, Redis, Coherence<br>
+    *Tabular: Hbase, Big Table, Accumulo<br>
+    *Document based: MongoDB, CouchDB, Cloudant<br>